arkangelofkaos/graal_fastR_profiling_results/README.md

 Basic performance test between standard R and Graal's FastR.
 Run on 2019-05-15 Preliminary results point to FastR being slower than standard R for this benchmark.

+Results with a warmup introduced are more interesting:
+* loess is comparable
+* hilbert is comparable
+* sort is still slower

 ## Graal FastR
 * GraalVM CE 19.0.0
 * FastR installed via `$GRAALVM_HOME/bin/gu install R`